 In comparison to other jackets with a completely bomb-proof Gore-tex shell, its weather resistance does not compare.
-While the Peak to Park certainly provides great protection against the wind, water is another animal.
+While the Peak to Park certainly provides excellent protection against the wind, water is another animal.

-During our water resistance tests, the fabric did a great job of wicking away moisture for a short period of time.
+During our water resistance tests, the fabric did a great job of wicking away moisture for a short period.
 It'll do just fine in dry snow or light rain.
 However, as soon as the fabric gets saturated, it gets heavy and wet.
-As a result, it can't be recommended for super heavy rain and it may not do well if you're going to be sitting in really wet snow storms for hours on end.
+As a result, it can't be recommended for super heavy rain, and it may not do well if you're going to be sitting in really wet snowstorms for hours on end.
 The nylon liner provides nice protection, and even with wet insulation, it doesn't permeate through to a base layer.

 Overall, as Columbia advertises, this is a water-resistant jacket that does surprisingly well in windy conditions.
 While there are better options for weather resistance out there, the Peak to Park will keep you warm and dry in most winter storms.
 Don't be afraid to wear it while at the resort or while window shopping in snowy weather.